 Loan origination fees are deferred, together with the related direct costs, and recognized as an adjustment to the effective interest rate of the loan.
 Where it is probable that a loan commitment will lead to a specific lending arrangement, the loan commitment fees are deferred, together with the related direct costs, and recognized as an adjustment to the effective interest rate of the resulting loan.
-Where it is unlikely that a loan commitment will lead to a specific lending period of the loan commitment.
+Where it is unlikely that a loan commitment will lead to a specific lending arrangement, the loan commitment fees are recognized in profit or loss over the remaining period of the loan commitment.
 Where a loan commitment expires without resulting in a loan, the loan commitment fee is recognized in profit or loss on expiry.
 Loan servicing fees are recognized as revenue as the services are provided.
 All other commissions are recognized when services are provided.